alexhanson/rdio-export/README.md

 * **Permissions:** Leave everything unchecked.
 * **Platforms:** Since Python is cross-platform, I selected Windows, Mac, and Linux.

 When finished, you should have a "Client ID" and "Client Secret" for your app.
-Keep note of these!
-You can always rediscover them by viewing [your Rdio apps](https://www.rdio.com/developers/your-apps/).
+You'll need these values later, but you can always see them again by viewing [your Rdio apps](https://www.rdio.com/developers/your-apps/).

 ## Setting up your dev environment
 1. Clone this repository and `cd` into it.